joechip90/BayesSummerSchool/CourseDescription.md

 In addition material from the following books will be covered:
 1. Lunn, D., Jackson, C., Best, N., Thomas, A., Spiegelhalter, D. (2012) The BUGS book: a practical introduction to Bayesian analysis.
 CRC Press.
-2. Kéry, M. (2010) Introduction to WinBUGS for ecologists.
+2. KÃ©ry, M. (2010) Introduction to WinBUGS for ecologists.
 Academic Press.
-3. Kéry, M., Schaub, M. (2011) Bayesian population analysis using WinBUGS.
+3. KÃ©ry, M., Schaub, M. (2011) Bayesian population analysis using WinBUGS.
 Academic Press.
 4. Royle, A. J. (2008) Hierarchical modeling and inference in ecology: the analysis of data from populations, metapopulations and communities.
 Academic Press.

 ## Prerequisites